CSI-280/MusicGames/Readme.md

 `npm install react-google-login`

-Note that you might have to modify your package.json.
+#### You might need to update package.json
-Open package.json
+You can find this file in frontend/gui/package.json Open the file.
+We only need to modify a single line in this file.
 This is what it will look like before (if its wrong)

 ```json